 The ultimate goal is dry hands.

-Recognizing this reality, sets the prime directive for Free the Powder Gloves.
+Recognizing this reality, sets the priorities for Free the Powder Gloves.
 Make the the driest glove, balancing the competing moisture problems.

-Many leather ski glove makers finish their treating process with a silicone-based treatment.
+Secondly, most leather ski glove makers finish their tanning process with a silicone-based proofing treatment.
 In addition, most after-market waterproofing products use silicone-based material to create the water barrier.
-It does an excellent job of performing that task, but it clogs the pours of the leather a bit, and worse, it creates the shiny, slippery texture of the outside surface of the leather.
+It does an excellent job of performing that task, but it clogs the pours of the leather, and worse, it creates the shiny, slippery texture on the outside surface of the leather.
 That's what you really need to look for.

 Free the Powder does not use silicone-based waterproofing or anything else that degrades the grip of the leather.
 It's better to give up a little bit of water-proofing to get a lot better grip and dexterity.